-There has been intensive research done in this area, principally going into three main directions: (1) new/different programming models inherently suited for distribution, such as Actors/MPI [1, 11], or dataflow/query models [8, 22], (2) distributed task/thread frameworks, e.g. in the grid computing area [12, 17, 20], and (3), distributed shared memory systems [2, 10, 14, 16, 24].
-While the first direction certainly takes the more radical and sustainable approach of tackling the distribution impedance already at its roots, it usually compels programmers to apply the different paradigm on top of or aside their ordinary imperative shared memory programming language.
-The second direction, represented by the many existing grid computing or distributed thread/task frameworks, typically leads to visible seams in the program design: it necessitates explicit task and data offloading, marking data serializable, wrapping data in specific sub-classes etc., which is far away from closing the semantic gap between the problem-space and the machinespace parallelism.
-The third direction, distributed shared memory systems, transparently enables distribution of normal shared memory programs across machines.
-Although, it is generally heavyweight for this purpose, operating on the whole program rather than selectively on the distributed parallel algorithmic parts.
-A more detailed survey of related works is given in Section 5.
+There has been intensive research done in this area, principally going into three main directions: (1) new/different programming models inherently suited for distribution, such as Actors/MPI [5, 1], or dataflow/query models [13, 3], (2) distributed task/thread frameworks, e.g. in the grid computing area [6, 10, 12], and (3), distributed shared memory systems [9, 2, 15, 4].
+While the first direction takes the more radical approach of tackling the distribution impedance already at its roots, it usually compels programmers to apply the different paradigm on top of or aside their ordinary imperative shared memory programming language.
+The second direction, represented by the grid computing or distributed thread/task frameworks, typically leads to visible seams in the program design: it necessitates explicit task and data offloading, marking data serializable, wrapping data in specific sub-classes and so on.
+The third direction, distributed shared memory programs across machines.
+Although, it is usually heavy-weight for this purpose, operating on the whole program rather than selectively on the distributed parallel parts.
+A more detailed survey of related work is given in Section 5.